 2. When functions follow each other in sequence, as shown in this example, then variables defined in one function are invisible to all the other functions.
-For example, the variable 'integral' only has a value inside the function compute_rms.
-It does not have a value in create_random_function.
+For example, the variable 'integral' only has a value inside the function compute\rms.
+It does not have a value in create\random\function.

-15. Solving differential equations with MATLAB
+13. Solving differential equations with MATLAB

-The main reason for learning MATLAB in EN40 is so you can use it to analyze motion of an engineering system.
+The main application of MATLAB in EN40 is to analyze motion of an engineering system.
 To do this, you always need to solve a differential equation.
 MATLAB has powerful numerical methods to solve differential equations.
 They are best illustrated by means of examples.